-The sufferings of the Lord Jesus express peace in the very place where He faced all the things which we fear.
+In His sufferings the Lord Jesus expresses peace as He faced all the things we most fear.
 We fear injustice and corruption.
-Jesus experienced those things at His trial, but before the High Priest, Herod, Pilate and the people, His calmness shines amidst the rage, hatred, mockery and inhumanity He endured.
+Jesus experienced both these things at His trial.
+Yet before the High Priest, Herod, Pilate and the people, His calmness shines amidst the rage, hatred, mockery and inhumanity He endured.
 But it is the cross where we see the majesty of the Prince of Peace.
-He prayed for forgiveness for those who crucified Him; He ensured His mother would be cared for after His departure and He answered the need of the dying thief, "Lord, remember me when You come into Your kingdom.
-And Jesus said to him, 'Assuredly I say unto you, Today shall you be with Me in paradise."
+He prayed for forgiveness for those who crucified Him (Luke 23:34); He ensured His mother would be cared for after His departure (John 19:25-27).
+He answered the need of the dying thief, "Lord, remember me when You come into Your kingdom with words of peace, 'Assuredly I say unto you, Today shall you be with Me in paradise."
+(Luke 23:43).
 The word for paradise is closely associated with the Persian gardens which were synonymous with tranquillity and peacefulness.
-But it was not simply that the thief would be in paradise but that he would be with Christ in paradise.
+But It was not simply that the thief would be in paradise but that he would be with Christ in paradise.
 The place is characterised by the person.